evanx/chronica/README.md

 The `scripts/` are a git submodule: https://github.com/evanx/chronica-scripts

-Considering forking the script repo via github and then deploy your own copy.
+Consider forking the script repo via github and then deploy your own copy.
 Then you can modifiy the scripts for your own purposes.

 If you are a JavaScript developer, fork the main repo, so can make modifications and easily do a pull request via github.